-Keywords: Contract farming; smallholder farmers; tea; profitability; Tanzania.
+Keywords: contract farming, smallholder farmers, tea, profitability, Tanzania

-Tea is a globally manufactured and widely consumed beverage (Hicks 2009; Onduru et al. 2012).
+Tea is a globally manufactured and widely consumed beverage (Hicks, 2009; Onduru et al., 2012).
 Kenya, Malawi, Uganda, Tanzania, Zimbabwe, South Africa, and Rwanda are the principal teaproducing countries in Africa, with tea contributing considerably to their economy (FAO, 2014).
 By the year 2023, the continent's export volume is expected to reach 743,384 metric tons (FAOSTAT, 2015).

 Tea is the fifth most exported crop in Tanzania, the tea sector accounts for an average of approximately USD 50 million every year, when it comes to foreign exchange earnings.
-Tea industry also contribute to the huge amount of employment opportunities as it employs more than 50,000 families and indirectly it affects to as many as 2 million Tanzanian citizens (Baffes 2004).
+Tea industry also contribute to the huge amount of employment opportunities as it employs more than 50,000 families and indirectly it affects to as many as 2 million Tanzanian citizens (Baffes, 2004).
 Moreover, the nature of tea production necessitates a significant amount of labor, implying that the sector can employ a large number of people.
-It can be harvested all year, making it one of the few crops that can generate a relatively consistent income when compared to seasonal crops like maize.
+Tea can be harvested all year round, making it one of the few crops that can generate a relatively consistent income when compared to seasonal crops like maize.

-Tea cultivation was only done on a large scale under the supervision of several tea estates during colonial and early post-colonial times, which meant that smallholder farmers were non-existent.
+Tea cultivation was only done on a large scale under the supervision of several tea estates during colonial and early post-colonial times, which meant that smallholder farmers were nonexistent.
 Smallholder tea production legally began only after the independence in 1960s.
-At that time the government had actively pushed smallholders' involvement in the tea sector (Maghimbi et al. 2011; Gibbon 2011).
+At that time the government had actively pushed smallholders' involvement in the tea sector (Maghimbi et al., 2011; Gibbon, 2011).
 This marked the starting point for the co-existence and relationship between the smallholders and estates in the tea sector.
 The relationship was later on cemented with the introduction of programs such as contract farming and sales agreements.
 Further, smallholders are required by law to have at least a one-year sales agreement in place.
 This is due to a number of factors: Firstly, the tea leaves' perishable nature; green leaves can only be stored for around six hours before they must be processed.
-Secondly, Tea processing also demands complex and costly machinery, which is why the majority of tea processing firms are owned by huge corporations.
-As a result, smallholders are reliant on tea processing plants owned by large tea companies.
+Secondly, tea processing also demands complex and costly machinery, which is why the majority of tea processing firms are owned by large tea companies.
 This mandates close collaboration between smallholder farmers and estates that possess processing plants, hence makes sales agreements and contract farming necessary in Tanzania tea sector.